Soechi Lines is a shipping company which offer end-to-end solutions and is engaged in two core business segments: shipping and shipyard.

 SOCI’s shipping business benefits from Indonesia’s cabotage law which provides shipping companies with a final tax of 1.2%, to increase their competitiveness compared to foreign ships which are subject to a 20% withholding tax.

-With 84% of shipping revenue sourced from time charters, SOCI enjoys stable revenue from operating its vessels.
+With 84% of shipping revenue sourced from time charters (this figure has increased to around 95% in Sep’17), SOCI enjoys stable revenue from operating its vessels.
 Once SOCI enters into a time charter contract, there is a very high probability for the contract to be extended, because it will be much easier for the customer to enter the contract with SOCI (rather than for a competitor to take over the contract and match the ship and contract length requirements).
 In addition, costs are stable because all SOCI provides to customers is a ship and a crew, with other costs such as fuel being the customer’s responsibility.

 Moreover, SOCI’s revenues depend more on the volume of Oil&Gas transported in Indonesia (i.e. Indonesia’s O&G consumption), rather than the price of oil.
 Hence, revenues should be very stable, as evidenced from the stable revenue in an oil price downturn.
 From quarter to quarter, where SOCI might experience an upward/downward spike in revenue, it should mostly be caused by some ships which are in its docking cycle (docking cycle is usually every 2.5 years).